-Sixty-one percent of voters "think that the use of marijuana should be made legal in the United States," and 94 percent support "allowing adults to legally use marijuana for medical purposes."
-Seventy-five percent of voters "oppose the government enforcing federal laws against marijuana in states that have already legalized medical or recreational marijuana."
+Sixty-three percent of US voters believe that "marijuana should be made legal in the United States," the highest percentage of support ever reported in a nationwide Quinnipiac poll.
+Ninety-three percent of respondents support the use of marijuana for medical purposes, and 70 percent of voters "oppose the government enforcing federal laws against marijuana in states that have already legalized" either its medicinal or recreational use.

-60 percent of US voters believe that "the use of marijuana should be made legal.”
-Ninety-four percent of respondents endorsed legalizing marijuana for medical purposes, and 73 percent oppose federal interference in states that have legalized it.
+Fifty-eight percent of voters nationwide say that "the use of marijuana should be made legal in the United States," and 70 percent oppose "enforcing federal marijuana laws in states that have legalized medical or recreational marijuana."